Cherreads

 Still moving.
 Still dangerous.
 But earthbound.

-Will pulled back and heard the Stalker-Canine hit the ground running behind him.
+Will pulled back.
+He heard the Stalker-Canine hit the ground running behind him.

 [Trajectory Alignment Optimized via Luck Anomaly]